Eastern Grey Kangaroo: Controlled Native Species Management Plan

 The Eastern Grey Kangaroo is an important—and iconic—part of Canberra’s grassland and woodland environment.
 There are populations at most nature parks in the ACT.

-The Conservator for Flora and Fauna is preparing a controlled native species management plan for the Eastern Grey Kangaroo and seeks community comment on the draft until 24 March 2017.
+The Conservator for Flora and Fauna is preparing a controlled native species management plan for the Eastern Grey Kangaroo.
 The plan looks at kangaroo welfare, managing interactions between humans and kangaroos, managing kangaroo densities and managing captive populations.
+Community consultation on the draft closed on 24 March 2017.

 Our lowland grasslands and woodlands no longer contain the large predators that were present historically.
 In the absence of these predators, kangaroo populations can get out of balance with their environment.
 Heavy grazing by kangaroos endangers other animal and plant species in these areas, including some endangered species and can lead to starvation among the kangaroo populations in times of drought.